etn-ccis/blui-react-component-library/docs/README.md

 ### 5. Overriding Styles with the `classes` prop

 To customize a specific part of a component, you can use the `classes` prop provided by Brightlayer UI.
-These classes can be found in the `Styles` section of the documentation for each component.
+These classes can be found in the `Style Overrides` section of the documentation for each component.
 There are 4 ways you can approach using these:

 1. Continue using JSS until it is fully removed from @mui/material